FAQs Regarding Client Assets

 Q: Is Davy subject to external oversight?

 A: Yes.
 Davy is subject to extensive external oversight as summarised below:

-1. Central Bank of Ireland reviews: The Central Bank of Ireland supervises Davy, since it is responsible for the regulation and supervision of investment firms in Ireland in the interests of protecting investors and market integrity.
+1. Central Bank of Ireland: The Central Bank of Ireland supervises Davy as it is responsible for the regulation and supervision of investment firms in Ireland.
 As a regulated entity, we are subject to close scrutiny and frequent reviews by the Central Bank to ensure that we have met our regulatory requirements, including the detailed requirements in place with regard to the safeguarding of client assets.
 To help facilitate this oversight, we are required to submit regular reports to the Central Bank, one of which is a monthly report that relates specifically to client assets.

-ii.
-External audit of internal controls: We are audited by one of the “big four” audit firms.
+2. External audit of internal controls: We are audited by one of the “big four” audit firms.
 As part of their terms of engagement, our external auditors undertake a review of our internal controls annually, including those associated with the protection of client assets.

-3. External audit of compliance with CAR: Davy is required to engage with our external auditors to examine the firm’s compliance with CAR on an annual basis.
-After the completion of the audit, the external auditors must report its findings to Davy and the Central Bank of Ireland in a timely manner.
+3. External audit of compliance with Client Asset Regulations: Davy is required to engage external auditors to examine the firm’s compliance with the Client Asset Regulations on an annual basis.
+After the completion of the audit, the external auditor must report its findings to both Davy and the Central Bank of Ireland.

 Q: Are the controls subject to internal oversight?